A wide selection of free VPS services that includes “always free” and free trials alternatives.

 - Internet access (but restricted, you can’t use “apt” in some playgrounds).

+You need to sign up to use Katacoda.
 It includes an IDE based on VS Code for editing your files easily inside your browser.

 There are plenty of videos on Youtube in which they show how to use these VPS to install almost everything, even Windows 11 (these servers support nested virtualization).